Why is Alex Jones being sued by families of children killed in Sandy Hook massacre?

 Dodging deposition

-Mr Jones was slated to sit for a deposition in Austin, Texas, this week - but twice failed to appear.

-His lawyers had made a last-ditch attempt to delay the questioning under oath on 21 March, claiming he was too sick to attend - despite appearing on his show for four hours that day.
-His attorney, Kevin Smith, filed a motion including a seven-sentence letter from an unnamed physician who cited unnamed “medical conditions” that mean Mr Jones “is remaining at home”.
+Mr Jones was set to testify under oath last week on 23 and 24 March as part of the settlement proceedings.
+His lawyers had made a last-ditch attempt to delay the questioning under oath, claiming he was too sick to attend due to unnamed “medical conditions” and that doctors had advised him to remain at home.

-Connecticut Superior Court Judge Barbara Bellis turned down the claim and ordered that the deposition go ahead as planned on 23 March.
-The judge suggested that Mr Jones’ legal team “unknowingly misled” the court with its attempts to postpone it over his mystery illness pointing out that, at the time he was allegedly sick and being seen by a doctor, he managed to host his Infowars show.

-Judge Bellis raised doubts about the physician letter’s authenticity saying she has “no idea” if it is “genuine” or if the doctor is “currently licensed”.
+A judge turned down his requests to delay, in part because he was seemingly well enough to continue broadcasting his hours-long show - leaving his home on at least one occasion to travel to his studio to film it.
+He subsequently defied court orders by failing to show up for the depositions both days.

+It later emerged that the doctor who advised him that he was too unwell to attend the deposition was the same doctor who appeared on his show on 21 March to attack the Covid-19 vaccines as “poison” and call the US’s top doctor Dr Anthony Fauci “the greatest mass murderer in the history of the world”.

 What else?